 CSPP wants to provide the opportunity for students to examine special topics in the field of organization development and behavior, and the opportunity to personally interact with well-known consultants, authors, faculty and experts from the field.
 So, we have built in exposure to those working/writing in the field; the differing perspectives on topics not focused on in core curriculum; and assistance to students in their consideration of the opportunities available for future engagement of practice.

-When does the Master's in Organizational Behavior degree program start?
+When does the MA in Organizational Behavior degree program start?

-The Master’s in Organizational Behavior degree program is offered as an 8-week term program and is open for enrollment during each of those enrollment periods.
+The Organizational Behavior masters program is offered as an 8-week term program and is open for enrollment during each of those enrollment periods.
 You can find a copy of our 8-week term academic calendar here.

 How long does it take to complete the Master's in Organizational Behavior degree program?

-The Master’s in Organizational Behavior degree program is a 34-credit program and takes a minimum of 4 years to complete, across 9 terms.
+The degree program is a 34-credit program and takes a minimum of 4 years to complete, across 9 terms.

-The Master of Arts in Organizational Behavior program is offered both on-campus and online.
+The Master of Arts in Organizational Behavior program is offered on-campus.
 Click an image below to learn more about each campus and what each one has to offer.